Sown

 For there to be a harvest, there needs to be seed and sower.
 God’s is both and abundant.
 All too often, however, we treat God’s love as scarce.
 There is a concept called the “scarcity mentality.”
 This mentality is one that views things as a zero-sum game, and that there must be winners and losers, and supply is limited.

-Sadly, in many , there is a scarcity of love, , belief, value, acceptance.
+Sadly, in many human , there is a scarcity of love, , belief, value, acceptance.
 Our human relationships how we relate to God.
-So, when our human-to-human relationships are skewed, our with God is, too.
+So, when our human-to-human relationships are skewed, our relationship with God is, too.

 The problem is how that affects our ability to be the laborers in the fields of the .